The Missing Dimension

 2023

-I am a social designer, researcher, digital and cultural project coordinator and co-founder of the collective Umarell.
+I am a social designer, researcher, digital and cultural project coordinator.

-In parallel, I’ve been working with the collective of architects Umarell to create experimental research methods and tools that can bring out vernacular knowledge and help users recognize their own power of invention and intervention.
+In parallel, I’ve co-founded Umarell, a collective of architects and spatial practitioners.
+With the collective, I’m experimenting with research methods and tools that can bring out vernacular knowledge and help users recognize their own power of invention and intervention towards regenerative practices.

 "The Missing Dimension" is an on-going research project on chronotopic approaches towards city-making.